AriFordsham/GHCWiki/debugging/compiled-code.md

   and is very helpful when using the "going back in time" method described below.
   If you're debugging heap profiling, add `-i0` too.

+- Similarly, if possible, turn off address space layout randomization (ASLR).
+  On Linux you can do this with "echo 0 \> /proc/sys/kernel/randomize_va_space".

 - If you still haven't figured it out, you probably need to go back in time a bit to find out what was happening just before the crash.
   This is the tricky bit, because going back in time isn't directly